Where hope is alive and recovery is possible

 The Peer Support Specialist can offer hope, strong friendship, and compassion to individuals and/or groups toward recovery goals from mental health issues.

 A trend has emerged in the delivery and funding of mental health services during the last decade toward increased consumer involvement in treatment planning and decision-making.
 The 2003 President’s New Freedom Commission on Mental Health emphasized the philosophy of recovery as a person-centered approach focused on education, illness management, personal responsibility, self-advocacy, and empowerment.

-Peer Support Services are delivered by Peer Support Specialists who have lived experiences in mental health and who are trained in a recovery-based, empowerment model that embraces the strengths of the individual being served in order to achieve his/her goals.
+Peer Support Services are delivered by Peer Support Specialists who have lived experiences in mental health and are trained in a recovery-based, empowerment model that embraces the strengths of the individual being served to achieve his/her goals.

 PEER SUPPORT SPECIALISTS